Environmental Footprint Expert Group

 Introduction

 The need to communicate the environmental impact of products in a credible way from a life cycle perspective is increasing.
 Part of the European Commission’s initiative ”Single Market for Green Products” aims to facilitate better information on the environmental performance of products and organisations.
-Product Environmental Footprint (PEF) and Organisation Environmental Footprint (OEF) are two methods that were developed in 2013 and have since been tested, evaluated, and developed.
-These methods are still being developed, and policies and legislative proposals are emerging based on PEF.
+This lead to the development of Product Environmental Footprint (PEF) and Organisation Environmental Footprint (OEF).
+Two methods that the EU Commission started to develop in 2013.
+PEF and OEF have since been tested, evaluated, and developed further.
+Policies and legislative proposals are emerging based on PEF.

 Follow, understand and impact the development of the Environmental Footprint (EF) methodologies (PEF and OEF).
-Exchange information and experience between Life cycle professionals among partners and other invited stakeholders on the methodologies and the implementation of the EF in EU and national policy.
-Some coordination of the Technical Advisory Board (TAB) representatives from Sweden in 2022.
+Exchange of information and experiences between Life cycle professionals on the methodologies and the implementation of the EF in EU and national policy.
+Some coordination of the Technical Advisory Board (TAB) representatives from Sweden.

 Overview of Environmental Footprint